openhab/website/blog/2023-07-23-openhab-4-0-release.md

 # Highlights

-As this is a major release, there are some major (breaking) changes (like the switch to Java 17), but there is no single big new thing (like the introduction of MainUI in openHAB 3) to learn about.
+As this is a major release, there are some major (breaking) changes, but there is no single big new thing (like the introduction of MainUI in openHAB 3) to learn about.
 Instead, we have quite a large number of new features and enhancements, and we hope everyone finds something that matters to him.

 Therefore, please have a look at the [**release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.0.0) and check out the following highlights.